25 Best Google Apps in 2026 to Save Time and Get More Done

 PlatformsAndroid, iOS, Web

-Here’s how it works: In addition to your password, it gives you a unique code that changes every minute.
-This code is only available on your phone, making it much harder for anyone to steal your account, even if they guess your password.
+Here’s how it works: after entering your password, the app generates a unique 6-digit code that changes every 30 seconds.
+This code is only available on your phone.
+So even if someone steals your password, they still can’t get into your account without that code.

 9. Google Docs